SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 ### Step 2: Configure integration

-OpenTelemetry works with a [configuration](https://opentelemetry.io/docs/collector/configuration/) yaml file with all the details concerning the data that needs to be collected.
+OpenTelemetry works with a [configuration](https://opentelemetry.io/docs/collector/configuration/) YAML file with all the details concerning the data that needs to be collected.
 For example, it specifies the location of a log file that is read and sent to the Sumo Logic platform.

-In this step, you will configure the yaml file required for MongoDB collection.
+In this step, you will configure the YAML file required for MongoDB collection.

 Below are the inputs required: